mrToddman/AutoCAD-Script---Toggle-Lyer/README.md

-# AutoCAD Script - Toggle-Lyer
+# AutoCAD Script - Toggle-Layer
 Toggles Demolition, Existing, and New AutoCAD layers on or off.

 How to install: